R&D cycles are expensive.

 | Runs per system | One | 15–35 independent optimizer trajectories |

 Perturbation finds nothing to split.
-Single basin retained across all ensemble seeds.
-The model is reliable enough to support downstream decision-making — ligand screening, dopant selection, or synthesis.
+Single basin retained across all ensemble seeds, with SCF reference root-stable across rebuilds.
+The model is reliable enough to support downstream decision-making.

 Multi-reference character present but well-structured.
-The ensemble converges within a single electronic family.
+The ensemble converges within a single electronic family under sector enforcement.
 Results are reproducible and the model is usable with appropriate care.

-Two or more distinct electronic basins coexist under the same scaffold.
+Two or more distinct electronic basins coexist under the same scaffold, or the underlying SCF reference jumps between roots across rebuilds.
 The system cannot reliably resolve its electronic state.
 Results depend on starting conditions and should not be trusted without landscape diagnosis.

 How ELSD is built